Key takeaways on financial reporting software

 Features:

-- Error prevention: Prevent spreadsheet errors and data loss.
+- Error prevention: Applies controls to reduce spreadsheet errors, broken links, and data loss.

 Pros: